awsdocs/aws-doc-sdk-examples/rust_dev_preview/cross_service/rest_ses/README.md

 ### Start up

 When the program first starts, it loads environment and configuration information from `src/configuration.rs`.
-It then prepares its actix web resources and SDK clients in `src/startup.rs`.
+It then prepares its Actix Web resources and SDK clients in `src/startup.rs`.
 These helpers are also used in `test/startup.rs` to ensure the application is running in a consistent environment in development, testing, and production.

 ### Routing